fabiospampinato/monex/readme.md

 # Monex

-Execute one or multiple scripts, interactively or in daemon mode, and restart them whenever they crash or a watched file changes.
+Execute one or multiple scripts, interactively or in daemon mode, individually or in cluster mode, and restart them whenever they crash or a watched file changes.

 ## Features